-SharePoint administrators often learn the hard way that there is an art to creating SharePoint site collection
+SharePoint administrators often learn the hard way that there is an art to creating SharePoint site collections.

 In building a site collection, an administrator's choice of approach has a long-term effect on site organization and performance.
 While companies may take different approaches, adhering to a few basic techniques can help lay a foundation for better SharePoint usage.